rse-ops/flux-core-python/doc/man1/flux-resource.rst

 - In ``flux resource status`` and ``flux resource drain``, the drain state of a node will be presented as "drained" if the node has no job allocations, and "draining" if there are still jobs running on the node.
+- If a node is drained and offline, then "drained*" will be displayed.

 Some further background on resource service operation may be found in the RESOURCE INVENTORY section below.